storageos/storageos.github.io/_docs/operations/upgrades.md

 The amount of nodes you can upgrade at the same time will depend on the amount of replicas the volumes have.
-With 2 replicas per volume, it is possible to update 2 nodes at a time without causing unavailability of data apart from the the application stop/start.
+With 2 replicas per volume, it is possible to upgrade 2 nodes at a time without causing unavailability of data apart from the application stop/start.
 It is recommended to upgrade one node at a time.

 Execute the following instructions: